How Your Time Impacts Our Mission

 DESK is committed to the health and safety of both our guests and our volunteers.
 To that end, we ask that all volunteers follow the guidelines laid out below.

-- Age: All volunteers must be at least 12 years-of-age, and those who are under 16 years-of-age must be accompanied by an adult.
+- Age: All volunteers must be at least 12 years-of-age, and those who are under 16 years-of-age must be accompanied by an adult (unless prior arrangements have been made).

 - Attire: Dress appropriately to (1) serve the public and (2) work in a kitchen.
 Short-sleeves, shorts, and skirts are fine, but expect to get a little messy.
 Make sure your clothes are comfortable and the sorts of clothes you can move in easily.
 And everyone must wear closed-toe shoes.
 Volunteers who are not dressed appropriately may be asked to leave.